Call Center Leader Job Interview Questions

 • Examples: Nice InContact, Aspect, Calabrio

-• Purpose: Used for scheduling, forecasting, and managing contact center staff to ensure optimal efficiency.
+• Purpose: Workforce management software is used for scheduling, forecasting, and managing contact center staff to ensure optimal efficiency.

 Call Center Automation and Routing Tools